mdu830/CodingQuizGame/README.md

 # CodingQuizGame

-##This is a simple Web coding quiz to test your knowledge on the basics of web developement.
+This is a small Web coding quiz to test your knowledge on the basics of web developement.

-###Future updates:
+Future updates:
 <li>
   set highscores to display in descending order
 </li>